apify/apify-docs/sources/platform/actors/development/actor_definition/output_schema.md

 }
 ```

 The template above defines the configuration for the default dataset output view.
 Under the **views** property, there is one view with the title **Overview**.
 The view configuration consists of two basic steps: 1) set up how to fetch the data, aka **transformation,** and 2) set up how to **display** the data fetched in step 1).
 The default behaviour is that the Output tab UI table will display **all the fields** from `transformation.fields` **in that same order**.
-So, theoretically, there should be no need to set up `[**display.properties**](http://display.properties)` at all.
+Theoretically, there should be no need to set up `display.properties` at all.
 However, it can be customized in case it is visually worth setting up some specific display format or column labels.
 The customization is carried out by using one of the `transformation.fields` names inside `display.properties` and overriding either the label or the format, as demonstrated in the basic template above.

 A 2-step configuration (transform & display) was implemented to provide a way to fetch data in the format presented in both API and UI consistently.
 Consistency between API data and UI data is crucial for Actor end-users for them to experience the same results in both API and UI.
 Thus for the best end-user experience, we recommend overriding as few display properties as possible.